filippahultin/Energisystemprojekt/README.md

 # Installation
 Install and run Julia.
-Enter the package manager mode by typing ].
-Then copy/paste/type this at the prompt:
+Then, in the julia REPL, enter the package manager mode by typing ] and copy/paste/type this at the prompt:

 ```(@v1.7) pkg> dev https://github.com/hannaekfalth/energisystemprojekt.git```